RMeli/gnina-torch/README.md

 conda activate gninatorch
 ```

-Once the [conda](https://docs.conda.io/en/latest/) is created and activate, the `gnina` package can be installed in the environment as follows:
+Once the [conda](https://docs.conda.io/en/latest/) environment is created and activated, the `gnina` package can be installed using [pip](https://pip.pypa.io/en/stable/) as follows:
 ```bash
 python -m pip install .
 ```